 First, let’s start off by defining what a prime lens actually means.
-A prime lens is a lens with a fixed focal length, meaning it can’t zoom in or out.
-If you have a 50mm lens, then all your photos will have to be composed accordingly.
+A prime lens is a lens with a fixed focal length lens, meaning it can’t zoom in or out.
+If you have a 50mm prime lens, then all your photos will have to be composed accordingly.
 Prime lenses typically have a focal length of 35mm, 50mm, or 85mm, but there are also wide-angle primes and telephoto primes with focal lengths below 35mm and above 85mm.
-So, whether you’re shooting landscape photos or portraits, there’s a prime lens out there that’s perfect for the job.
+So, whether you’re shooting landscape photography or portrait photography, there’s a prime lens out there that’s perfect for the job.

-As a general rule of thumb, prime lenses are always going to give you sharper, cleaner looking image.
+As a general rule of thumb, a fixed lens is always going to give you sharper, cleaner looking image.
 Why is this?
 When we look into the construction of the how the lenses are made, the optics of the glass are more precise.
-Think about it: if all the optics in a lens are specifically crafted to focus on one set focal distance, the engineers can make sure that it is near perfect optically.
+Think about it: if all the optics in a lens are specifically crafted to focus on one set focal length, the engineers can make sure that it is near perfect optically.

 On the other hand, when we look at bigger, telephoto lenses that cover a wider range of focal lens, such as a 70-200mm lens, the optics have to be set in a way to almost average out the clarity between the set distances.
 Over the years, the optics have significantly improved with telephoto lenses to make it acceptably sharp throughout most focal lengths, but when compared to prime lenses they still fall short.